vnegrisolo/vnegrisolo.github.io/_posts/javascript/2016-10-01-chrome-extensions-setup.md

 series: chrome-extension
 ---

-Here's a 1st/3 post regarding **Chrome Extension Development**, and for illustrating I'll use my own [netflex] plugin as example.
+Here's a 1st/3 post regarding **Chrome Extension Development**, and for illustrating I'll use my own [NetFlex][netflex] plugin as example.
 This is a powerful way to add features to the user for existing pages that you don't even have access to the code.
 It's crazy how many possible solutions you can come up with.

 ## Chrome Extension